ARM-software/acle/main/acle.md

 intrinsics](#advanced-simd-neon-intrinsics) and associated
 [data types](#vector-data-types).
 As these intrinsics and data types are in the user namespace, an implementation would not normally define them until the header is included.
-The `__ARM_NEON` is defined to `1`, the header file is guaranteed to be available in a normal unannotated function.
+When `__ARM_NEON` is defined to `1`, the header file is available regardless of the context in which the macro is evaluated.

 ``` c